Detection Library

 The Detection Library manages how Teamarr classifies and identifies streams.
 It contains keywords, patterns, and team aliases that help the stream matcher understand what sport, league, and event a stream belongs to.

-The library has four tabs, each handling a different aspect of stream classification.
+The library has five tabs, each handling a different aspect of stream classification.

 Team Aliases